 The purpose of this project is to enhance gas service to PG&E customers by replacing the gas lines with modern piping, creating a safer and more reliable natural gas system.

-Excavation and pipe replacement will take place on:
+Excavation and pipe replacement locations:

 - Throckmorton Avenue - from the East/West Blithedale intersection to just beyond Madrona Street.